-Figure 8-3 Software Asset Manager Screen
+Figure 8-1 Software Asset Manager

-Software Asset Manager screen allows you to select the components you wish to deinstall.
-Scroll down the list and click on all the components to deinstall.
-Do not select Oracle UNIX Installer.
-When you click on Remove, you will get a confirmation screen asking if you wish to remove the selected components.
+The Software Asset Manager allows you to deinstall components.
+Be sure to scroll down to select all installed components.
+When you click Remove, a dialog appears asking you if you want to remove the selected components.
 Click Yes.
+When all the components are deinstalled, quit the installer by clicking Exit.